nutanix/libvfio-user/docs/vfio-user.rst

 The same message format is used in the server's reply with the semantics described above.

-If and only if the client has requested twin-socket mode by setting ``twin_socket.enable`` to true in its capabilities, the server may optionally set up a separate command channel for server-to-client commands and their replies.
+If and only if the client has indicated support for twin-socket mode by setting ``twin_socket.supported`` to true in its capabilities, the server may optionally set up a separate command channel for server-to-client commands and their replies.
 The server enables twin-socket mode as follows:

 * Create a fresh socket pair.
 * Keep the server end of the socket pair and pass the client end in the file descriptor array included with the reply message.
+* Set ``twin_socket.supported`` to true in the reply.
 * Indicate the index in the file descriptor array by the ``twin_socket.fd_index`` capability field in the reply, so the client can identify the correct file descriptor to use.

-A client requesting twin-socket mode must examine the capabilities in the reply to check for the ``twin_socket.fd_index`` field:
+A client requesting twin-socket mode must examine the ``twin_socket`` capability in the reply:

-* If the field or the entire ``twin_socket`` object is missing, the server does not support twin-socket mode or decided not to enable it.
+* If ``twin_socket.supported`` is false, the field is missing, or the entire ``twin_socket`` object is absent, the server does not support twin-socket mode or decided not to enable it.
 The client can choose whether it wants to proceed without twin-socket mode, or close the connection if not.
-* If ``twin_socket.fd_index`` is present, the client obtains the designated file descriptor from the reply and monitors it for commands from the server.
+* If ``twin_socket.supported`` is true and ``twin_socket.fd_index`` is present
+  and refers to a valid file descriptor, twin-socket mode negotiation has succeeded.
+The client monitors the provided file descriptor for commands from the server.
-* If ``twin_socket.fd_index`` is present, but its value is not a valid index in the file descriptor array, the client must abort and close the connection since it would not be able to receive commands from the server.
+* Otherwise, the reply from the server is inconsistent.
+The client must abort and close the connection since it is potentially unable to receive commands from the server.

 The twin-socket feature is optional, so some servers may not support it.
 However, for server implementations that do send server-to-client commands it is